 Your aid will be disbursed based on full-time enrollment.
 Read the information on this page carefully to find out about how different types of financial aid are disbursed, when you can expect to receive them and what you must do to receive your funds.

-If you have Direct Loans, complete your Direct Loan Master Promissory Note online at studentloans.gov.
+- For Direct Loans, complete online at studentloans.gov.
 Your note remains valid for 10 years and you do not need to sign another one unless you have been out of school for one year or more.

-If you have a Perkins Loan, Health Professions Loan, or Nursing Loan, complete your MPN(s) using Wolverine Access.
-Health Professions and Nursing Loan recipients must also complete (on Wolverine Access) a Rights and Responsibilities Statement annually before disbursement.
-If you previously signed a Perkins Loan MPN, you do not need to sign another.
+- For Health Professions or Nursing Loan, complete your MPN(s) using Wolverine Access.
+You must also complete an onling Rights and Responsibilities Statement annually before disbursement.

 If you have a private scholarship check and the scholarship sponsor or donor sends funds to the university, the funds will be applied directly to your university student account, one-half in the Fall Term and one-half in the Winter Term, unless otherwise specified by the scholarship sponsor.
 Payments are usually processed within two weeks of the start of each term, upon full-time registration.